 Is it a big time commitment?
 Not at all!
-You can do all five sessions, or just one depending on your schedule.
+You can do all four sessions, or just one depending on your schedule.
 The session begins with a 10-15 minute discussion guided by a PowerPoint presentation which is then followed by an art project.
 With set-up and clean-up, the time commitment is about 90 minutes.

 We love our Volunteers!
 Without you, there would be no Great Art program!